gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 where $$ \boldsymbol{\Phi}_{LC} = \left(\Phi_{r,LC}^{(1)}, \Phi_{r,LC}^{(2)}, \Phi_{r,LC}^{(3)}, ..., \Phi_{r,LC}^{(m)} \right)^T $$ and $$ \mathbf{P}_{LC} = \left( P_{r,LC}^{(1)}, P_{r,LC}^{(2)}, P_{r,LC}^{(3)}, ..., P_{r,LC}^{(m)}  \right)^T $$.

+In the current implementation, if the receiver obtains pseudorange measurements from the same satellite in different frequency bands, only measurements in the L1 band are used.

 The equation $$ \mathbf{h}(\mathbf{x}) $$ that relates measurements and states is: